A three-day stay in the hospital can cost around $30,000.

 Hospital indemnity insurance is similar to other types of supplemental insurance, but there are key differences in what is and isn’t covered.

-One similar type of insurance is critical illness insurance (CII).
-Like with hospital indemnity insurance, CII pays a lump sum if you qualify for benefits.
+One similar type of insurance is critical illness insurance.
+Like hospital indemnity insurance, critical illness insurance pays a lump sum if you qualify for benefits.
 You can use the money for whatever you need.
-However, CII only covers certain health conditions, such as cancer, heart conditions, stroke, and organ damage, including transplants.
+However, critical illness insurance only covers certain health conditions, such as cancer, heart conditions, stroke, and organ damage, including transplants.

-CII does not typically provide benefits for any expenses related to chronic conditions, such as diabetes.
+Critical illness insurance does not typically provide benefits for any expenses related to chronic conditions, such as diabetes.
 It will also not cover you in the event you are hospitalized because of a serious injury.
-And while some CII policies are now being updated to cover COVID-19 and other infectious diseases, not all will.
+And while some critical illness insurance policies are now being updated to cover COVID-19 and other infectious diseases, not all will.

-If you had both hospital indemnity and CII and suffered a condition covered by CII, you could use the benefits of the former to pay for a stay in the hospital and the latter for any travel expenses, follow-up visits, or other needs.
+If you had both hospital indemnity and critical illness insurance and suffered a condition covered by critical illness insurance, you could use the benefits of the former to pay for a stay in the hospital and the latter for any travel expenses, follow-up visits, or other needs.

-Another type of supplemental policy is disability insurance.
-This type of policy replaces part of your lost income in the event you can’t work due to an injury or illness.
+Another type of supplemental policy is disability income insurance.
+Also known as disability income protection insurance or simply disability insurance, this policy replaces part of your lost income in the event you can’t work due to an injury or illness.
+Think of it as insurance for your greatest asset — your ability to earn an income.

 Disability insurance will not directly pay for any health care expenses related to an injury or illness.
-It only covers lost income.
+Rather, it covers lost income, so technically any money you receive in benefits from your disability insurance policy can be put toward health care expenses.
+After all, it's your money to use however you want.

 Is hospital indemnity insurance worth it?

-If you want maximum protection against unforeseeable events, you may want to consider buying all three types of coverage.
+If you want maximum protection against unforeseeable events, you may want to consider it.
 This is especially true if you have a high-deductible health insurance plan that will require you to meet a large deductible before your health benefits kick in.

 At the same time, if you believe you have enough emergency savings to cover what your health insurance won’t, you may not need it.
 This is especially true if you’re carrying a sizable balance in a health savings account (HSA).